OET Nursing Speaking: Role Plays, Samples & Practice

 Collect relevant information using appropriate questioning strategies

-Explain findings, options, and instructions in patient-friendly language
+Explain findings, options, and instructions in layperson-friendly language

 Role-play scenarios you will practice